raj30/rajat-jain/src/pages/posts/einstein-got-your-back-converting-lead-to-an-opportunity.md

     Here is the first of a series of blog posts and I would like to discuss one use case scenario to showcase how Salesforce Einstein can help to solve real-time problems with minimal or no code.
 * **Use Case**

   Let's assume a client is switching to the Salesforce CRM platform to maintain their business and automate their work.
-Which would require to use Salesforce Objects like (Lead, Contact, Account, Opportunity and Quote, Products.
-Major focus of the business goes around to guide a Sales Rep, starting from Lead Creation to closing deals with proper feedback, and also receive payments.
+Which would require to use Salesforce objects like (Lead, Contact, Account, Opportunity and Quote, Products.
+Major focus of the business goes around to guide a sales rep, starting from lead creation to closing deals with proper feedback, and also receive payments.
 * **Implementation**

   Einstein came in very handy over here to solve this situation and play around with the implementation in einstein/AI way.
 Here is the flow which depicts a very small part of the real scenario.